JimmyRespawn/IPTV-Fluent/README.md

 Or type 'm3u links' on any search engine.

 ## Terms of Service
-IPTV Fluent does not host or distribute any content or re-direct you to any resellers.
+IPTV Fluent does not host or distribute any content or re-direct you to any reseller.
 Please find m3u8 or m3u link provided by other legal IPTV providers.
-The app is no more than a passion project made for Windows 11 / Xbox.
+The app is no more than a passion project made for Windows.

-If you encounter any bugs in the app, feel free to contact me.
+If you encounter any bug in the app, feel free to contact me.

 ## Download Link
 IPTV Fluent: